Players making better players.

 Inspired by the idea of a rewarding rally between you and another player.

-7 month span.
-I was the primary UX researcher and UI designer, responsible for key deliverables such as:
+I was the primary UX researcher and UI designer, responsible for:

 The Motivating Issue:

-As someone reengaging with sports as an adult and dedicating 3-4 nights a week to recreational (rec) league games, I noticed a gap between two key groups of players: Lower Level/Less Experienced and Higher Level/More Experienced players.
+As someone reengaging with sports as an adult and dedicating 3-4 nights a week to recreational (rec) sports, I noticed a gap between two key groups of players: Less Experienced and More Experienced players.

-Specifically, the lack of accessibility for less experienced players seeking higher levels of competition but feeling stunted due to limited opportunities to improve their game and to more experienced circles.
+Specifically, the lack of accessibility for less experienced players seeking higher levels of competition but having limited opportunities to improve and enter more experienced circles.

 I set out to understand what incentivizes more experienced players to help less experienced players improve their skills and whether variables such as affordability and social dynamics affect a player’s competitive trajectory.